oleg-chibikov/zendesk-marketplace/README.md

 ## Notes
 * I didn't write tests for database-related classes as the majority of logic is happening inside the LiteDb engine, which is already tested
-* The higher amounts of data should be handled efficiently as every Property of the Domain objects (including arrays) is indexed by calling EnsureIndex in the repository.
+* Higher amounts of data should be handled efficiently as every Property of the Domain objects (including arrays) is indexed by calling EnsureIndex in the repository.
 I verified that indexes are called by checking the database and seeing the execution plan (EXPLAIN SELECT...) in LiteDB Studio